Multimodal Transport

 The case for more inland waterway transport

-The Inland Navigation Market Observatory has made an assessment of new market opportunities for inland shipping and sheds light on new types of logistics, vessels and new areas of operation which will be required to capture those markets.
-Promising markets are: urban passenger and freight transport, new cargo flows generated by the circular economy and transport of renewable energies and components for their generation.
+The Inland Navigation Market Observatory has carried out an assessment of new market opportunities for inland navigation, shedding light on new types of logistics, vessels and new areas of operation that will be required to capture new markets.
+Promising markets include urban passenger and freight transport, new flows of goods generated by the circular economy, and the transport of renewable energy and its components for its generation.

 Revision of the combined transport directive